projectatomic/atomic-site/source/blog/2016-04-08-atomic-registry-intro.md

 ### Try it out

-Atomic Reigstry is available now.
+Atomic Registry is available now.
 We put together a [quickstart install](http://docs.projectatomic.io/registry/latest/registry_quickstart/administrators/index.html) to get it up and running quickly on a system.
 [Documentation](http://docs.projectatomic.io/registry/) covers the architecture, installation and management of the registry.